 With stay-at-home orders in place and millions of people working from home, construction workers have pushed forward to make progress on local projects.
 One long-awaited bridge is nearing completion and that’s excellent news for cyclists in Long Beach.

-The 1.46 Billion dollar Gerald Desmond Replacement Bridge is slated to open sometime in October 2020.
+The 1.46 billion dollar Gerald Desmond Replacement Bridge opened recently as well.
 The Press-Telegram reports the commuter link to Terminal Island will include two protected bike lanes as well as pedestrian areas.

 The bridge doesn’t have a name yet, but the paths for cyclists will be called the Mark Bixby Memorial Bicycle Pedestrian Path.
 Mark Bixby was a local bicycle advocate lost in 2011 in an airplane crash.
 Bixby founded the Long Beach Bicycle Festival and helped develop city bicycle strategies.